WHAT ARE DENSE BREASTS?

 Extremely Dense

-Breast MRI is a painless imaging exam without ionizing radiation.
-Patients lie face down in the MRI machine, while an extremely safe contrast agent is typically administered intravenously.
+Smart Breast MRI™ is a non-invasive imaging exam without ionizing radiation.
+Patients lie in the MRI machine, while an extremely safe contrast agent is administered intravenously into the arm.
 The MRI machine then uses magnets and radio waves to produce detailed 3-dimensional images of the breast tissue.

-On the breast MRI, the intravenous contrast agent becomes more concentrated in areas of cancer growth, showing up as white areas against a dark background.
+On the Smart Breast MRI™, the contrast agent becomes more concentrated in areas of cancer growth, showing up as white areas against a dark background.
 This helps radiologists determine which areas may be of concern.

 Types of Smart Breast MRI™ Exams